sonic-net/SONiC/doc/mgmt/SONiC_ConfigDB_support_Yang_default_values_and_profiles.md

 - Backward compatibility with existing code and applications.

-  - For backward compatibility when initialize buffer config from minigraph, config will be write to both config tables and profile tables.
+  - For backward compatibility, when initialize buffer config from minigraph, the BUFFER_POOL and BUFFER_PROFILE tables will be write to both config DB and profile DB.
-  - After all code migrate to use profile DB, profile will only write to profile tables.
+  - After all code migrate to use profile DB, profile will only write to profile DB.
   - Profile support delete/revert operation:
     - In some user scenario, user need delete a profile, and also may add config back later.
     - For delete operation, data in profile table will not be delete, profile use PROFILE_DELETE table to handle delete/revert:
       - When delete a profile item, profile provider will add the item key to PROFILE_DELETE table.
       - When read profile, any key in PROFILE_DELETE will not exist in result.
-      - When user set deleted item back, the item key will be remove from PROFILE_DELETE table.
+      - When user set deleted item back, the item key will be remove from PROFILE_DELETE table. also the item will be write to config DB.
       - For example:
         - BUFFER_POOL table are profile: